shadowga/website/_docs/2/a-reportmembers.md

 title: 2a.
 Reporting members
 permalink: /docs/2/a-reportmembers/
 ---
-Sometimes there aren't any admins online, the issue happens off of the server, or `/report` just doesn't cut it.
+Sometimes there aren't any admins online, the issue happens outside of the server, or `/report` just doesn't cut it.

 If a certain member or a group of people are breaking the rules or bothering you on purpose, you have the right to report them.
 We allow anyone to file a member report with a quick and easy form.